mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 - If one or more requested `resource` values are acceptable:
   - The authorization server MUST include the `resource` parameter in the access token response.
   - The `resource` parameter value MUST be an array of strings if there is more than one accepted value.
-  - Each returned `resource` value MUST match one of the requested `resource` values according to the rules defined in {{resource-identifier-comparison}}.
+  - Each returned `resource` value that was requested MUST match one of the requested `resource` values according to the rules defined in {{resource-identifier-comparison}}.
   - The returned array MAY contain a strict subset of the requested `resource` values.
+  - The returned array MAY contain additional server-assigned resources, in addition to the accepted requested values.
   - The returned array MUST NOT contain duplicate `resource` values, including values that differ only by URI normalization using rules defined in {{resource-identifier-comparison}}.

 ### Client Did Not Request a Resource

 If the client did not include any `resource` parameters in the authorization request or token request:

-- If the authorization server assigns one or more default `resource` values based on policy or client configuration:
+- If the authorization server assigns one or more server-assigned `resource` values based on policy or client configuration:
   - The authorization server SHOULD include the assigned `resource` value or values in the `resource` parameter of the response.
   - If exactly one `resource` value is assigned, the `resource` parameter value SHOULD be a string.
   - If multiple `resource` values are assigned, the `resource` parameter value SHOULD be an array.